AndersonMamede/scriptcase-tools/README.md

-# Scriptcase Tools
+# ScriptCase Tools
-A Chrome extension to make working with Scriptcase simplier and more productive.
+A Chrome extension to make working with ScriptCase simplier and more productive.

 ### Why?
-If you often use Scriptcase to develop your applications, you've probably noticed that its development environment lacks some basic functionalities (e.g., shortcut keys), while others could be improved (e.g., code editor).
+If you often use ScriptCase to develop your applications, you've probably noticed that its development environment lacks some basic functionalities (e.g., shortcut keys), while others could be improved (e.g., code editor).

-Even though some users pointed out some of the problems on Scriptcase official forum, those improvements were not made.
+Even though some users pointed out some of the problems on ScriptCase official forum, those improvements were not made.

 This Chrome extension was created to fulfill these gaps.

 ### How does it work?
-Because Scriptcase doesn't provide a public API, hacking into its JavaScript/HTML/CSS code was the (only) way to go.
-And because of that, this extension heavily depends on Scriptcase's code and structure (e.g., specifics JavaScript functions, the DOM structure, some elements with specific ID/class name).
+Because ScriptCase doesn't provide a public API, hacking into its JavaScript/HTML/CSS code was the (only) way to go.
+And because of that, this extension heavily depends on ScriptCase's code and structure (e.g., specifics JavaScript functions, the DOM structure, some elements with specific ID/class name).

 ## Installation

 ### Quick Installation
-Go to [Chrome Web Store](https://chrome.google.com/webstore) to install the release version.
+Go to [Chrome Web Store](https://chrome.google.com/webstore) (soon) to install the release version.

 ### Manual Installation (latest/development version)
 1. Download this source code (https://github.com/AndersonMamede/scriptcase-tools)